lobbyplag/eurlex-js/readme.md

 ## Limitations & Known issues

 * In __Magyar__, paragraphs and points partly use the same literal enclosures, which leads to paragraphs will be interpreted as headless points.
 You should be safe using `--unify` with another language as first parameter.
-* The translations for __Malti__ are pretty crappy and have redundant fragments.
+* The translations for __Malti__ are formatted pretty crappy and have redundant fragments.
 You have to hardly rely on the fixes in your profile.json

 ## License